-In accordance with Decree of the President of the Republic of Uzbekistan # 5101 dated April 30, 2021, and Decree of the President of the Republic of Uzbekistan #465 dated December 30, 2022, REPN, Fergana ETEN and Bukhara ETEN received loans for a total of Uzbekistan Soums 364.2 billion with an interest rate of 5% and a repayment period in March 2026.
+In accordance with Decree of the President of the Republic of Uzbekistan # 5101 dated 30 April 2021, and Decree of the President of the Republic of Uzbekistan #465 dated 30 December 2022, REPN, Fergana ETEN and Bukhara ETEN received loans for a total of Uzbekistan Soums 364.2 billion with an interest rate of 5% and a repayment period in March 2026.
 The loans are secured by a guarantee from Regional Electric Networks JSC.
 The purpose of the loans is to finance the construction of external electricity networks in special economic and small industrial zones.
 Borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statement of financial position in 2023

-In accordance with Decree of the President of the Republic of Uzbekistan # 32 dated December 9, 2021, REPN, Fergana ETEN and Bukhara ETEN received loans for a total of 121.6 billion Uzbekistan Soums with an interest rate of 7% and a repayment period in July 2026.
+In accordance with Decree of the President of the Republic of Uzbekistan # 32 dated 9 December 2021, REPN, Fergana ETEN and Bukhara ETEN received loans for a total of 121.6 billion Uzbekistan Soums with an interest rate of 7% and a repayment period in July 2026.
 The loans are secured by a guarantee from Regional Electric Networks JSC.
 The purpose of the loans is to finance the construction of external electricity networks in "Yangi Uzbekistan" massifs.
 Borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statement of financial position in 2023

-In accordance with Decree of the President of the Republic of Uzbekistan #152 dated May 10, 2023, REPN received loans for a total of 76.9 billion Uzbekistan Soums with an interest rate of 7% and a repayment period in July 2026.
+In accordance with Decree of the President of the Republic of Uzbekistan #152 dated 30 May 2023, REPN received loans for a total of 76.9 billion Uzbekistan Soums with an interest rate of 7% and a repayment period in July 2026.
 The purpose of the loans is to finance construction of infrastructure facilities in the "Al-Khorazmi" complex.
 Borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statement of financial position in 2023

-In accordance with Presidential presence meeting dated May 11, 2023, REPN received loans for a total of 100 billion Uzbekistan Soums with an interest rate of 5% and a repayment period in May 2025.
+In accordance with Presidential presence meeting dated 11 May 2023, REPN received loans for a total of 100 billion Uzbekistan Soums with an interest rate of 5% and a repayment period in May 2025.
 The purpose of the loans is to finance the construction of external electricity networks.
 Borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statement of financial position in 2023.

-In accordance with Presidential presence meeting dated April 6, 2022, REPN received loans for a total of 50 billion Uzbekistan Soums with an interest rate of 7% (50% of key rate Uzbekistan) and a repayment period in April 2026.
+In accordance with Presidential presence meeting dated 6 April 2022, REPN received loans for a total of 50 billion Uzbekistan Soums with an interest rate of 7% (50% of key rate Uzbekistan) and a repayment period in April 2026.
 The purpose of the loans is to finance construction of new substations and electrical networks.
 Borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statement of financial position in 2023.

-In accordance with the meeting of the President of the Russian Federation on May 11, 2023, REPN received loans totaling Uzbekistan soums 50 billion with an interest rate of 5% and a repayment period in June 2025.
+In accordance with the meeting of the President of the Russian Federation on 11 May 2023, REPN received loans totaling Uzbekistan soums 50 billion with an interest rate of 5% and a repayment period in June 2025.
 The purpose of the loans is to finance the repair work of existing electrical networks.
 The borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statements, financial position in 2023

-In accordance with Presidential presence meeting dated December 22, 2023, REPN received loans for a total of 150 billion Uzbekistan Soums with an interest rate of 7% and a repayment period in December 2026.
+In accordance with Presidential presence meeting dated 22 December 2023, REPN received loans for a total of 150 billion Uzbekistan Soums with an interest rate of 7% and a repayment period in December 2026.
 The purpose of the loans is to finance the construction of external electricity networks.
 Borrowings were initially recognized at fair value using the discounted cash flow method and the prevailing market interest rate of 24.14%.
-The Group concluded that the Ministry of Finance acts as the Government of the Republic of Uzbekistan and not as a shareholder of the Group and, accordingly, recognized the gain on the initial recognition of these loans as a government grant in deferred income in the consolidated statement of financial position in 2023.